zowe/docs-site/docs/user-guide/configure-certificates.md

 ### File-based (PKCS12) certificate setup

 Zowe is able to use PKCS12 certificates that are stored in USS.
-Zowe uses a `keystore` directory to contain its certificates primarily in PKCS12 (.p12, .pfx) file format, but also in PEM (.pem) format.
+Zowe uses a `keystore` directory to contain its certificates primarily in PKCS12 (`.p12`, `.pfx`) file format, but also in PEM (`.pem`) format.
 The truststore is in the `truststore` directory that holds the public keys and CA chain of servers which Zowe communicates with (for example z/OSMF).

 ### z/OS key ring-based certificate setup

 Zowe is able to work with certificates held in a **z/OS Key ring**.

 The JCL member `.SZWESAMP(ZWEKRING)` contains security commands to create a SAF key ring.
 By default, this key ring is named `ZoweKeyring`.
-You can use the security commands in this JCL member to generate a Zowe certificate authority (CA) and sign the server certificate with this CA. The JCL contains commands for three z/OS security managers: RACF, TopSecret, and ACF/2.
+You can use the security commands in this JCL member to generate a Zowe certificate authority (CA) and sign the server certificate with this CA. The JCL contains commands for three z/OS security managers: RACF, TopSecret, and ACF2.

 There are two ways to configure and submit `ZWEKRING`:

 - Customize and submit the `ZWEKRING` JCL member.
 - Customize the `zowe.setup.certificate` section in `zowe.yaml` and use the `zwe init certificate` command.

     You can also use the `zwe init certificate` command to prepare a customized JCL member using `ZWEKRING` as a template.

 A number of key ring scenarios are supported: